civiform/civiform/env-var-docs/README.md

 ### Python dependencies

-We use a python container to install dependencies and run actions, rather than running python locally, to ensure the actions are always able to run, regardless of the system version of python you have installed.
+We use a Docker container to install dependencies and run actions, rather than running python locally, to ensure the actions are always able to run, regardless of the system version of python you have installed.
 Ensure that you have docker installed and the `docker run` command is available.